maxdeviant/degree/Assignment_6.md

 > “Who Falls For Phish?”

 While there are some people who are more adept at resisting phishing than others, it is safe to assume that no one is completely immune to these types of attacks.

+In a 2010 study on phishing conducted by a number of researchers from Carnegie Mellon University in conjunction with the Indraprastha Institute of Information Technology, it was found that women are more likely to fall for phishing attempts than men, and users in the age range of 18-25 were more likely to fall prey to phishers than older users.

+Now, it may seem rather odd that the young, tech-savvy individuals are the ones who are falling for these types of scams, but it balances itself out when knowing that these users are the biggest internet consumers, and therefore more likely to be exposed to it than someone in their 40-50s.

 ##Prevention